qlik-oss/gopherciser/docs/README.md

 * Map:
   * Selections can only be made in the first layer (that is, layer 0)
 * Visualization bundle:
-  * Selections are not fully supported in the Heatmap chart
+  * Selections are not fully supported in the Heatmap chart.
+  * Selections not supported in Grid chart.
 * Dashboard bundle:
   * Changing variables using variable input not supported.
   * Selections done by animator not supported.